OverlordAkise/gmod-lua-performance/README.md

 These are a few benchmarks that are tested on a Garry's Mod Server idling with DarkRP with only 1 player online.
 Some of those benchmarks, if possible, were also tested in a LUA5.3 console on Debian 10.
 If not otherwise stated differently all tests have been done on a gmod server on linux.

+The benchmarks mean nothing compared to other benchmark numbers.
+These results should only be compared to themselves.

 **The goal of this collection of benchmarks is to show the actual performance gain by implementing "Coding Tips" from the web.**

 **These are not made up comparisons, everyone can test the code for themselves and see the difference.**